washingtonyachtclub/documents/WYC_By-Laws.md

 1. To become an Assistant Instructor, one must have at least an Intermediate Rating corresponding to the class in which they wish to assist.
 2. They will be under the supervision of an Instructor who is responsible for training of the Assistant Instructor.
 Assistant Instructors assist an Instructor in all duties related to the teaching of their class.
 However, they may not perform any of these duties unless the supervising Instructor is present.
 3. Separately, Club Members with Dinghy certifications for similar vessels from formal sailing certification bodies or other significant demonstrated experience (e.g., competitive sailing experience) may serve as Assistant Instructors if they pass the Novice Dinghy Written Test, but they should try to test for our Club Ratings as soon as reasonable.
+4. Assistant Instructors are encouraged to obtain a Boater Education Card prior to teaching so that they have the opportunity to practice operating the Whalers during their classes.

 ### Co-Instructors
 Two Members who meet the requirements for being Assistant Instructors may teach a class in pairs, at the discretion of the Vice Commodore.